dro248/dbt-to-airflow/README.md

 The above example will find all nodes containing ALL of tags in the tuple ('mexico_project', 'refresh:weekly')

 #### Final Thoughts:
-The Dbt DAG parser depends on the **manifest.json** file that is created by running `dbt compile`.
+The Dbt DAG parser depends on the **manifest.json** file which can updated by running `dbt ls`.

-If you have make changes to your Dbt models, you must rerun the `dbt compile` command for those changes to be reflected in the **manifest.json** file.
+If you have make changes to your Dbt models, you must rerun the `dbt ls` command for those changes to be reflected in the **manifest.json** file.